martinmicunda/martinmicunda.github.io/_posts/2015-02-09-how-to-start-writing-apps-with-es6-angular-1x-and-jspm.md

          });
 });
 {% endhighlight %}
-> At the moment you have to add  traceur-runtime.js manually as there is open [issue](https://github.com/systemjs/builder/issues/46) against it.

 If you want to run my production code just run `npm start -- --env=PROD` that will create production code under `build/dist` directory and it will run code from this directory.